arthi2900/app1/docs/prd.md

   - Teachers and Students cannot view this complete list
   - Data is school-wise, not user-wise
 - **UX Requirements**:
-  - Page header: 'All Students of This School'
-  - Enable search functionality
+  - Page header: 'All Students of This School'\n  - Enable search functionality
   - Enable sort functionality
   - Display total count of students at the top of the page
+\n### 8.14 Admin Dashboard - Updated Card Display
+- **Admin Dashboard Cards**: The Admin Dashboard displays only three cards:
+  - **Total Users**: Displays the total count of all users in the system
+  - **Total Questions**: Displays the total count of all questions in the question bank
+  - **Total Exams**: Displays the total count of all exams in the system\n- **Removed Card**: The 'Total Subjects' card has been completely removed from the Admin Dashboard
+- **Implementation Notes**:
+  - Remove all code related to fetching subjects count from AdminDashboard.tsx
+  - Remove API calls for subjects data\n  - Remove state variables for subjects count
+  - Remove UI components displaying subjects card
+  - Update dashboard layout to display only three cards in appropriate grid format

-\n## 9.
-Language Support
+## 9. Language Support

 ### 9.1 UI Language\n- **UI Language: English Only**
 - All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages

-\n### 9.2 Chat/Communication Language
+### 9.2 Chat/Communication Language
 - Users can communicate in any language they prefer for chat, messages, or communication features
 - Chat language is flexible and not restricted to English
 \n### 9.3 Language Rule Summary